 EARN CMP CREDIT

-Earn one clock hour of certification by visiting the Convene CMP Series web page to answer questions about information contained in this article and others listed on this page, “Real-Life Examples Show the Importance of In-Person Events.”
+Earn one clock hour of certification by visiting the Convene CMP Series web page to answer questions about information contained in Convene‘s May-June cover story, “Real-Life Examples Show the Importance of In-Person Events.”

 The Certified Meeting Professional (CMP) is a registered trademark of the Events Industry Council.